LilianaRomeroM/cebd1160_project_template/README.md

 ### Methods

-Brief (no more than 1-2 paragraph) description about how you decided to approach solving it.
-Include:

-- pseudocode for this method (either created by you or cited from somewhere else)

 As drivers for defining the method, I took into account a visualization input (Heatmap) and the p-value of each of the independent variables obtained from an initial linear regression.

 According to both observations, apparently only a handful of variables have a significant influence on the target variable, in this case the progression of diabetes.

 Therefore, I opted to apply the Lasso model, understanding that it performs "eliminations" of non-significant variables within its process.

-Translated with www.DeepL.com/Translator

 ![alt text](https://github.com/LilianaRomeroM/cebd1160_project_template/blob/master/diabetes7plots/heatseaborn.png)